zenobio93/seat-docs/docs/user_guides/moons_reporter.md

 Like your old google/excel sheet, it will gather all your intel related to moon probing.
 It provides a centralized and convenient way to store reports and make search in them.

-Of course, like other modules, you are able to restrict its usage using ACL by choosing who can view it and/or importing reports.
+Of course, like other modules, you are able to restrict its usage using ACL by choosing who can view it and/or import reports.

 ![Moons Reporter](../img/moons_reporter.png)